 400% performance improvement after tuning these PostgreSQL parameters

 Avinash Vallarapu (Avi) is the CEO and Co-founder of MigOps, Inc. Before joining MigOps, Avi worked as a Global Services Lead and Product Owner for PostgreSQL services at Percona, Database Architect at OpenSCG and Dell.
 Avi has a great expertise on Migrations to PostgreSQL.
 He has a vast experience in technologies like Oracle, PostgreSQL, MySQL and MongoDB for the last 2 decades.
 He is an avid Python and Golang developer.
-He has co-authored a book on PostgreSQL : Beginning PostgreSQL on Cloud and another book on MySQL is in progress.
+He has co-authored a book on PostgreSQL : Beginning PostgreSQL on Cloud and another book on PostgreSQL is in progress.

 He spoke at various PostgreSQL Conferences in the past including -